 - Once stored in the fridge, leftovers should be eaten within 3-4 days to prevent the growth of bacteria growing in cold temperatures.

-- Keep track of your sealed container by labeling with the name and date it was cooked.
+- Keep track of your sealed container by labeling it with the name and date it was cooked.

 More Tips for healthy snacking: